ECP-WarpX/impactx/docs/source/usage/python.rst

       .. warning::

-         By default, OpenMP spawns as many threads as there are available virtual cores on a host.
+         By default, OpenMP spawns as many threads as there are available physical CPU cores on a host.
          When MPI and OpenMP support are used at the same time, it can easily happen that one over-subscribes the available physical CPU cores.
          This will lead to a severe slow-down of the simulation.